- Undergraduate Education

 Majors: Political Science, Russian Studies

-Many of Tom's Core courses supported his two majors and his certificate:
+Many of Tom's Core courses supported his two majors and his minor:

 - His study of the Russian language has proceeded far beyond the three semesters required by the Core.
 His upper-level philosophy course focused on the philosophy of Karl Marx.